 Why it matters: Basic health education and connecting with local care providers enables women to best protect their and their family's wellbeing.

-What our graduates report: When asked about their knowledge of health and wellbeing before beginning our program, women scored as low as 48 percent, but after our program, those numbers jump to 64 percent.
+What our graduates report: When asked about their knowledge of concepts around healthy practices, hygiene, and overall wellbeing before beginning the training, women scored as low as 62 percent, by graduation, women demonstrate improvements in their knowledge with average score increasing to 77 percent.

 Through our program, women receive a stipend and learn vocational and business skills to earn their own income.
 In addition, associations and savings groups formed by Women for Women International help women expand their businesses.